Mickler's Beach Must Be Restored or We'll Lose It

 Mickler's Landing Beach is the largest public beach in St. Johns County (SJC), Florida*, and it is in desperate need of restoration after being devastated by hurricanes and nor' easters.
 This photo taken after Irma shows how badly eroded it is.
 A total of 135 feet of beach have been lost over the last several decades, and it shrinks about three feet per year on average.
 It is widely recognized that the SJC and Flagler beaches were the worst hit by Matthew and Irma (per the Florida Department of Environmental Protection) in the entire State of Florida.
 If we do not restore the beach, we will lose it!

-- We are St. Johns County residents and tourists urging the restoration of Mickler's Landing Beach and the shoreline directly north and south of it, including South Ponte Vedra and Vilano’s ravaged coastline.
+- We are St. Johns County residents and tourists urging the restoration of Mickler's Landing Beach and the shoreline north through PVB and south, including South Ponte Vedra and Vilano’s ravaged coastline.

 - It has been proposed that the SJC bed tax (paid by tourists and not residents) be increased such that it would bring in about $14 million over the next seven years to help widen our beaches by about 80 feet.
 The bed tax is widely used as a funding source to restore beaches in the State of Florida.